 Program on Science, Technology and Society at Harvard|

 Joakim Juhl is an assistant professor at Aalborg University in Copenhagen, Denmark and a Research Associate with the Program on Science, Technology and Society.
+He was a Postdoctoral fellow at the Harvard STS Program in 2013-2017.
 His research focuses on the normative foundations of technological innovation and its relation to social expectations of science.
 Joakim contributes to the National Science Foundation funded project, “Traveling Imaginaries of Innovation: The Practice Turn and Its Transnational Implementation”.
 The project examines the ways in which innovation models are identified and reproduced in different regional settings.
 As part of his work for the project, Joakim investigates Copenhagen-Malmö and Cambridge, UK.

 The project focuses on how variations in so-called innovation models like the Silicon Valley model and the MIT model get picked up, re-interpreted, and implemented in different regional settings and reveal fundamental differences in the importing of societies’ political cultures.
 In this work, Joakim seeks to explore the normative structures that underwrite western democracies’ political engagement in science, technology and economic progress.